 What's even cleverer is that if you get more than one voicemail, this text will update itself to say "2 new messages", "3 new messages", etc. You'll never see a big long list of texts here - just one, with the latest count of voicemails.
 Very neat.

-Many iPhones on giffgaff have a problem where when you send messages to some people, your old number appears rather than your new one.
-There is an easy fix for this.
+After porting your number to giffgaff, iPhones often have a problem where your original giffgaff number appears rather than your own when you send iMessages to some people.
+There is an easy fix for this:

-Your messages should now display the right number.
+Your iMessages should now display the correct number.

 Check out the official My giffgaff app.
-You can download it from iTunes, just follow the link: My giffgaff for IOS.
+This handy app lets you manage your giffgaff account on the fly.
+You can download it from iTunes, just follow this link: My giffgaff for IOS.